lrburle/ML_Assignment1/README.md

 matplotlib
 csv

-Included at the top of the Jupyter Notebook are the required modules already included: import numpy as np import matplotlib.pyplot as plt import csv
+Included at the top of the Jupyter Notebook are the required modules: import numpy as np import matplotlib.pyplot as plt import csv